Cal Barnes

 Calvin Ross Barnes (born January 14, 1988) is an American actor, director, screenwriter, film producer, novelist, and playwright.
 Barnes moved to Los Angeles in 2009, where he began his career by starring in short films, appearing in television commercials, and writing screenplays.
 His stage play, Rise, won Best World Premiere at the 2012 Hollywood Fringe Festival.
 In 2014, Barnes appeared in the Universal Studios horror film, Unfriended, which was executive produced by Jason Blum.
-He has two published novels, True Grandeur (2017), and the recently released Peter Pan sequel, Son of Neverland (2021), which he is also attached to star in.
-He stars in the upcoming feature film, The Astrid Experience, which marks his feature film directorial debut.
+He has three published novels, True Grandeur (2017), and the Peter Pan sequels, Son of Neverland (2021), and Son of Neverland and the Kingdom of Time (2025), both in which he is attached to star in.
+He is the star of theThe Astrid Experience, which marks his feature film directorial debut.

 Early life and education

 Cal Barnes was born in Salem, Oregon.
 He studied creative writing, journalism, and theatre at Portland State University before moving to Los Angeles.
-He is the great nephew of New York Mets baseball player, Lute Barnes.

 Career

 Barnes started his acting career in 2010 when he began booking numerous short films he self-submitted for that filmed in and around Los Angeles.
 He began acting professionally in 2011 when he landed his first agent and began booking theatrical and commercial work.
 In late 2011, he moved to the Franklin Village neighborhood in the Hollywood Hills, where he began penning feature screenplays.

 During his time in the village, Barnes penned his first play, Rise (2012), which went on to win Best World Premiere at the 2012 Hollywood Fringe Festival.
 He also wrote his first novel, True Grandeur, which chronicles the tale of Conrad Arlington, a young Hollywood hopeful that moves to Los Angeles to pursue his dream of becoming a great artist, all while managing his affections for Gracie Garrison, a young Hollywood it girl who takes an interest in him.
 In an interview regarding the novel, Barnes stated, "I was inspired by some experiences I had in my early twenties when I first moved to Los Angeles."

-In 2013, he co-wrote the original screenplay for the independent feature drama, Adolescence.
-(2019), which premiered at the Grauman's Chinese Theatre on June 23, 2019.
 He also had a role in the successful horror film franchise, Unfriended (2014), which was produced by Timur Bekmambetov and Jason Blum, and released by Universal Studios.

-Barnes recently starred in the upcoming feature film, The Astrid Experience (2020), opposite South African actress Lucia Xypteras.
+Barnes recently starred in the feature film, The Astrid Experience (2023).
 It marks Barnes's second collaboration with musician John That, the first being the music video Hippy Girl(2014), which Barnes directed.
 The Astrid Experience is Barnes's feature film debut as director.